mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Polymer Templates / Lit Templates

+> Note: Polymer Templates has been removed from Vaadin 24 and are no longer supported in Karibu-Testing 2.0.0+

 Testing PolymerTemplates/LitTemplates with Karibu is a bit tricky.
 The purpose of PolymerTemplates is to move as much code as possible to the client-side, while Karibu is designed to test server-side code only.
 The child components are either